pjswall/CODE_DEMO_FOR_VSCODE/Readme.md

-# USER GUIDE TO CREATE README FOR THE REFERENCES
+# USER GUIDE TO CREATE GIT REPO USING VS-CODE

 Now you can also check how to work on github with the help of VS code you will learn to deal with push commit and add opration.